Fast One-Pass Sparse Approximation of the Top Eigenvectors of Huge Approximately Low-Rank Matrices? Yes, $MAM^*$!: Introduction

 Note that by construction we can also express $\Atilde$ as

 where

-In the setting where $A$ is Hermetian and PSD we develop a general framework for provably recovering sparse approximations to the eigenvectors of $\A$ using the eigenvectors of $\Atilde$.
 Again, the the first crucial observation here is that a generalized eigenvector perturbation result proven herein guarantees that \eqref{equ:BasicCSemasIdea} holding also implies that ${ \tilde{\bf u}}_j \approx M{\bf u}_j$ holds in a wide variety of settings.
 The second crucial observation is that a wide variety of highly structured measurement matrices $M$ exist which not only guarantee that ${ \tilde{\bf u}}_j \approx M{\bf u}_j$ holds, but that also allow fast (e.g., sublinear-time) compressive sensing algorithms to recover ${\bf u}_j$ when given ${ \tilde{\bf u}}_j \approx M{\bf u}_j$ as input.
-Statements of the main theoretical results built on these observations follow.
+Examples of the type of results this theoretical framework allows one to prove follow.